axflow/axflow/docs/documentation/models/ollama-generation.md

  * Stream a generation against an ollama serving endpoint.
 Return a stream of bytes.
  * Docs: https://github.com/jmorganca/ollama/blob/main/docs/api.md
  *
- * @param request the request body containing the model, prompt, and options.
+ * @param request The request body containing the model, prompt, and options.
  * @param options
- * @param options.apiurl the ollama serving url. defaults to http://127.0.0.1:11343
+ * @param options.apiurl The ollama serving url. defaults to http://127.0.0.1:11343.
- * @param options.fetch the fetch implementation to use. defaults to globalthis.fetch
+ * @param options.fetch The fetch implementation to use. defaults to globalthis.fetch.
- * @param options.headers optionally add additional http headers to the request.
+ * @param options.headers Optionally add additional http headers to the request.
- * @param options.signal an abortsignal that can be used to abort the fetch request.
+ * @param options.signal An abortsignal that can be used to abort the fetch request.
- * @returns a stream of bytes directly from the API
+ * @returns A stream of bytes directly from the API.
  */
 declare function streamBytes(
   request: OllamaGenerationTypes.Request,